Step 7: Body language

-Be aware of the first impression you will make – look in the mirror.
+Look in the mirror.
 Do you think you look presentable and professional?
 There is a time and place to express your “quirky or unique self” and unless you are aiming to work in a creative or artistic environment, this is probably not the time or the place.

-Practice shaking hands – avoid the “dead fish” handshake – grasp the interviewer’s hand confidently and firmly, with an open palm and make eye contact while saying hello.
+Avoid the “dead fish” handshake – grasp the interviewer’s hand confidently and firmly, with an open palm and make eye contact while saying hello.

-Visualise someone you have met in your past that made an impression as an engaging speaker – for example, your old Headmaster or a public figure on the television.
+For example, your old Headmaster or a public figure on the television.
 Imagine you are that person, take a moment to breath slowly and deeply and calm your nerves.

 Body language do’s and don’ts